The Oracle Database installation process consists of the following phases:

 See Also:"Reviewing Installation Guidelines" for additional information on Oracle database installation

 By creating a response file and specifying this file when you start Oracle Universal Installer, you can automate some or all of the Oracle Database installation.
-These automated installation methods are useful if you need to perform multiple installations on similarly configured systems or if the system where you want to install the software does not have X Window system software installed.
+These automated installation methods are useful if you must perform multiple installations on similarly configured systems or if the system where you want to install the software does not have X Window system software installed.

 When you use a response file, you can run Oracle Universal Installer in the following modes, depending on whether you specify all of the required information or not: